decentraland/adr/content/ADR-172-rentals.md

 **Rental Ongoing**

-The tenant has the possibility to set its update operator as many times as desired.
+The tenant can set its update operator as many times as desired.
 In the particular case of Estates, the tenant can set the update operators of internal parcels as well through the Rentals contract.
-The lessor is unable operate the asset in any way.
+The lessor is unable to operate the asset in any way.

-As long as the tenant and the lessor are the same, a new Listing/Offer can be accepted in order to extend the rent.
+As long as the tenant and the lessor are the same, a new Listing/Offer can be accepted to extend the rent.

 **Rental Finished**